panncherry/Instagram/README.md

 An instagram-like app with a custom Parse backend that allows a user to post photos, comment and view a global photos feed with infinte scroll.

+## Pods & Frameworks

+- [x] Swift
+- [x] Parse - a custom backend services
+- [x] Alamofire
+- [x] AlamofireImage
+- [x] Bolts
+- [x] CameraManager - create custom camera view that allows for incorporating camera functionality into any view.
+- [x] MessageInputBar - allows to configure and display a text view that appears above the keyboard, similar to Facebook.

 ## User Stories

 The following **required** functionality is completed: